 Juliana Pig Breed Standard

 The Juliana Pig is a small colorful pig thought to originate in Europe through selective breeding of various kinds of pigs.
 The Juliana Pig, also known as the Miniature Painted Pig, is small, spotted, and conformationally sound.
 It should not exhibit a pronounced pot belly or sway back, should have a long snout, and be slight in frame.
 Temperament is of the utmost importance since the Juliana has been specifically bred to work with humans.
 While the Juliana breed is reputed to be quite old it is unsubstantiated as to whether or not the modern Juliana pig is of the same ancestry.
 Regardless of ancestry the modern Juliana more closely resembles the description of the original Juliana then any other breed today.
 It is the goal of breeders to produce offsping that consistantly exhibits the characteristics of the original Juliana pig.

 General appearance: The Juliana is a small, colorfully spotted pig.
 It more closely resembles a small version of a large hog or feral pig then it does the Pot Belly pig.
-It should be lean, longer then it is tall, and athletic in appearence.
+It should be lean, longer than it is tall, and athletic in appearence.
 The Juliana should never be pudgy, heavily wrinkled, or sluggish in appearance.

 Head: The most prominent feature of the head is a long straight snout that is neither turned up nor snubbed.
 Eyes are almond shaped, clearly visible, and can be blue to almost black.
 Ears are small and erect.
 Heavy jowls and a stubbed nose are to be discouraged.